aikopras/RSbus/README.md

 - ###  needConnect  ###
 A flag indicating to the user that a connection should be established to the master station.
 If this flag is set, the main program should react with calling `send8bits()`, to tell the master the value of all 8 feedback bits.
 This flag can be ignored if the main program always sends all 8 feedback bits using `send8bits()`, and never use `send4bits()` for sending only part of our feedback bits.

 Note that it is the responsibility of the user program (instead of the library) to connect to the master station, since only the user program knows the correct value of the feedback bits.
-Especially in case of short power drops (as a result of a temporary shortcut) it may be important to immediately send the correct feedback values, to avoid train controller software gets confused.
+Especially in case of short power drops (as a result of a temporary shortcut) it may be important to immediately send the correct feedback values, to avoid that train controller software gets confused.

 - ### type ###
 A variable that specifies the type of decoder.
-The default value is Switch, but this may be changed to Feedback.
-Note that RS-bus messages do contain two bits to specify this decoder type, but there is no evidence that these bits are actually being used by the master.
-Therefore the "type" can be set via this library for completeness, but an incorrect value will (most likely) not lead to any negative effect.
+The default value is `Switching receiver with feedback decoder`, but this may be changed into `Stand-alone feedback decoder`.
+The decoder type is conveyed in the RS-bus messages towards the master, which in turn will forward this information on request of a handheld device, such as the LH100, or PC software, such as traincontroller.
+In case of switch decoders, handhelds use the type information to display to the user the current switch position and that the switch is feedback capable.
+In case of feedback decoders, handhelds use the type information to display to the user the value of the feedback bits (see the LH100 manual for details).

 - ### send4bits() ###
 Sends a single 4 bit message (nibble) to the master station.
 We have to specify whether the high or low order bits are being send.
 Note that the data will not immediately be send, but first be stored in an internal FIFO buffer until the address that belongs to this object is called by the master.